NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 A chessboard pattern is used as it is easy to find specific points of which the relative positions are known.
 In this case, the corners between black and white squares are used.
 As we know the position of these points in the real world and also the points at the image, we can use this to calculate the camera matrix and distortion coefficients.

 In the case of the camera matrix the points are used to calculate the focal length and optical centers of the camera.
-These values are then stored in a camera matrix:
+These values are then stored in a camera matrix.

-#todo("Include the camera matrix")

 The matrix and distortion coefficents are used later as they are required for the perspective-n-point pose computation utilised in the aruco tag detection.